-It has been said that the only certainties in life are death and taxes.
+It has been said that the only certainties in life are death and taxes, so it is smart to prepare for both.

-Effective estate planning can protect your wealth, ensuring that you and your family are provided for now and in the future.
+With effective estate planning you can protect your wealth, ensuring that you and your family are provided for now and in the future.

 Whether your assets are held in the UK, overseas or split between continents, we can help to devise the most effective means of retaining and passing on wealth to the next generation, or meeting your philanthropic aims.
 We can also help to protect your wealth from unexpected events like incapacity and claims from third parties.